conan-io/docs/reference/conanfile/methods/package_info.rst

     def package_info(self):
         self.cpp_info.components["cmp1"].requires = ["other::other"]
         self.cpp_info.ignored_requires = ["another"]

+The definition of ``ignored_requires`` should not be necessary in most cases, as Conan already avoids propagating information that is not needed (for example, it doesn't propagate headers downstream unless ``transitive_headers=True``).

 If there is some relationship between the dependency and the package, even if it looks like a build-time only one (for example, a static library linked into the current shared library), it is recommended to still declare it via ``requires`` instead.
 Otherwise,